A----/moment-transform/README.md

 Fork the repository and do a `npm install`.

-You can check your code is correct my doing a `grunt test`.
+You can check your code is correct by doing a `grunt test`.

 When you're done, do a `grunt build`.